 |MGT 631||HRM & ORGANIZATIONAL BEHAVIOR||3|

 Select 3 semester hours of graduate electives

 |Total Semester Hours||33|

 Potential Emphasis Areas

 MBA students take nine semester hours of graduate electives consistent with their professional development aspirations.
 Students may choose to focus the nine semester hours in one area to create an "emphasis area."
-MBA students should seek the advice of the Director of Graduate Programs before selecting an emphasis area to ensure it fits with the student's prior undergraduate coursework.
-Through careful selection of courses, students may pursue an emphasis is accounting, acquisitions management, cybersecurity, entrepreneurship, information systems, finance, human resource management, marketing, project management, or supply chain & logistics management.
+MBA students should seek the advice of the Director of Graduate Programs before selecting an emphasis area.
+Through careful selection of courses, students may pursue an emphasis is accounting, acquisitions management, cybersecurity, information systems, finance, human resource management, marketing, project management, or supply chain & logistics management.